danielcrenna/vault/ROADMAP.md

 [ ] Need a way to enforce coin settings are the same between peers (use chain hash)

 Misc:
+[ ] Dynamic serialization for block objects
 [ ] 100% unit test coverage
-[ ] Remove code behaviour from Block, Transaction
 [ ] Audit access of _logger
 [ ] Audit access of JsonConvert
 [ ] Remove exceptions thrown when they can be handled higher up [ ] Investigate performance of removing first-class transaction objects [ ] Remove Index from KeyPair?
-[ ] Switch to NSec when it releases
+[ ] Switch to NSec when it releases?
 [ ] coveralls and coverity badges